 Grahams Port Wine Lodge

-The last trip of our three days in Porto was to Grahams Port Wine lodge.
+The last trip of our 3 days in Porto itinerary was to Grahams Port Wine lodge.
 All of the port wine lodges can be found around the same area – Vila Nova de Gaia on the south side of the Douro.
 It is easy enough to walk over the Ponte Dom Luís I bridge and the famous port wine lodges are lined up along the riverfront – Sandemans being one of the most imposing.
 Grahams is a short walk uphill.
 You must have a reservation to do a tour.
 Tours are available throughout the day in multiple languages.

 As ever, in search of the photo ops, we chose Grahams because, at the top of the hill, it has the best views over the valley.
 Also, it has the claim of being the only remaining British port company independently owned by a single family, with a heritage extending back to 1820.
 You can read about our tour experience in more detail in our post about the foodie highlights of Porto.
 But suffice to say that we discovered a love of port wine up there on that hill.
 The locals enjoy a tipple of white port together with tonic, which is a gem of a discovery that we made.
 Along with the more disappointing discovery that white port is extremely hard to come by in Basel!

 We would really recommend a visit to a port wine lodge as an essential part of a visit to Porto.
 You get a deeper appreciation of how the history and culture of the entire area are inextricably linked to the port wine industry.

 From the Vila Nova de Gaia, we took the gondola up to the top of the hill.
 From the gondola, we had final spectacular views of the best sights from our three days in Porto.
 The Ponte Dom Luís I, Vila Nova de Gaia, the UNESCO city centre and the magnificent Douro.
 We left our hearts in Porto, and we will certainly be back.